 Application of Integrals Class 12 NCERT Solutions: What Exercise 8.1 Contains

-Exercise 8.1 is short but sets every template used later in the this Class 12 page.
-Q1 and Q2 are full ellipse-area derivations, Q3 is a quarter-circle MCQ, and Q4 is a parabola-area MCQ that rewards horizontal strips.
-The table below pairs each question with the curve it presents and the verified final area, so you can self-check after attempting the exercise.
+Exercise 8.1 has four questions: Q1 and Q2 are ellipse-area derivations, Q3 is a quarter-circle MCQ, and Q4 is a parabola-area MCQ solved with horizontal strips.
+The table below lists each question's curve and final area for a quick self-check.

 Q No.Region / curveMethodArea (answer)